-The following is a remarkable and well documented testimony (1) from a report chronicled in the Journal of Anthropological Research in 1983 by anthropologist and Professor Bruce Grindal (2).
+The following account is a well documented testimony (1) from a report chronicled in the Journal of Anthropological Research in 1983 by anthropologist and Professor Bruce Grindal (2).
 Grindal was an atheist who taught at Florida State University.
 He was also the co-founder of the Society for Humanistic Anthropology and founding editor of Anthropology and Humanism.

 The burial ritual began the following day near midnight.
 Ali had been dead for three to four days and his corpse was seated upright against the wall where a group of singers began to dance around it.
 Grindal explains that he “saw the corpse jolt, and occasionally pulsating.
 The corpse, shaken by spasms, then rose to its feet spinning and dancing in a frenzy.
 As I watched, convulsions in the pit of my stomach tied not only my eyes but my whole being into this vortex of power.
 The corpse picked up the drumsticks and began to play.
 After a while the corpse was once again sitting against the left wall of the compound.
 In conclusion, I can say with intuitive certainty, that on the night of 23 October 1967 I witnessed the raising of the dead.
 This experience was real and was seen as such by those who sat to my right in the divination place.
 It was although everybody present simultaneously touched a live wire.
 No words were said, indeed, what could be said?”
 (4)